The Co-Passion PlatformTM

 At a certain level of wealth, families begin to explore governance around its preservation, use, and distribution.
 In traditional approaches, a family’s fear of negative outcomes is often met with the creation of rule sets: who’s allowed to do what and when.

 In contrast, our Pre-Governance model helps families strengthen or restore health in the family system.
-It guides families to see the options and interplay between the interpersonal, legal, financial, business and tax issues at hand.
+It guides families and family businesses to see the options and interplay between the interpersonal, legal, financial, and integrated tax issues.

-The Co-Passion Platform: a program for harvesting fresh perspectives.
+The Co-Passion Retreat: programs for harvesting fresh perspectives.

-Programs begin with a combination of private interviews with your longstanding advisor(s), private sessions with the family’s matriarch and patriarch, and group sessions with all stakeholders simultaneously, or subsets of stakeholders.
+Programs begin with a combination of private interviews with your longstanding advisor(s), private sessions with the family’s matriarch and/or patriarch, and group sessions with family and non-family stakeholders either simultaneously, or in subsets.

 Coming into the programs, stakeholders often feel clear about their own stakes.
 It’s logical for each of us to claim our turf in life and business.
 Even still, as we progress through the process, a natural shift emerges: from being invested in a particular result to being involved in a We-driven Discussion.